 RepeatMasker tracks were created using RepeatMasker (Smit, AFA, Hubley, R & Green, P. RepeatMasker Open-4.0.
 2013-2015).
 Repeat features are labeled with a name, and right clicking the feature shows the repeat class and family.

-dbSNP tracks show SNP that were originally from dbSNP, and now downloadable from Ensembl Variation.
-Right clicking a SNP id reveals the location of the SNP relative to genes, and the alternate and reference alleles.
+dbSNP tracks for bovine, chicken, goat, horse and pig show variants that were originally from dbSNP, and now downloadable from Ensembl Variation.
+Right clicking a variant feature shows the location of the variant relative to genes, and the alternate and reference alleles.
+The SNP track for sheep shows variants from the European Variation Archive RS Release 4.
+Right clicking a variant feature shows the alternate and reference alleles.

-QTL tracks show QTL from AnimalQTLdb.
+QTL tracks show QTL from AnimalQTLdb for bovine, chicken, goat, horse, sheep and pig.
 QTL features are labeled with traits, and right clicking reveals additional information such as the breed, flanking markers, peak centimorgans, test statistics, model tested, test base, and PubMed ids.
 The QTL id provided in the information panel allows you to look for more information at AnimalQTLdb.